City of New Orleans title block

 Amtrak Sleeper Car Tips

-Traveling thousands of miles in Amtrak rooms has taught me a few things, and I want to share these tips with you.
+Traveling thousands of miles in Amtrak rooms has taught me a few valuable lessons, and I’d like to share these tips with you.

 Storage in these rooms is limited, so packing lightly and efficiently is essential.
-If you need more space, storage is on the car’s lower level.
+Storage is on the car’s lower level if you need more space.

 While Amtrak often has water bottles in the room and includes meals, I like to have backups.
 Additionally, I enjoy bringing snacks, and money for the café never hurts.